What we do

 Who are our users

-More than 2,000 subscribers have signed up for a CLEW newsletter, 1,150 of them get the daily briefing.
+Some 2,000 subscribers have signed up for a CLEW newsletter, more than 1,200 of them get the daily briefing.

 Our 2018 user survey showed that the journalists who use our website are experienced professionals from all types of media, mostly focusing on energy and climate topics.